Now’s a great time to start planning your next adventure!

 Did you know that you can get free passes from the library for:

 The family pass to Zoo Atlanta is a popular item at CCPLS locations, even with limited availability.
-Zoo Atlanta passes provide free admission for up to two adults and two children aged 3-12 (children 2 and under enter the zoo for free) Monday through Friday including holidays and school breaks.
+Zoo Atlanta passes provide free admission for up to four individuals (children 2 and under enter the zoo for free) Monday through Friday including holidays and school breaks.
 To obtain the free Zoo Atlanta Family Pass, patrons must first check out a special DVD on the zoo and return it to receive the free pass.
 The pass must be used within 28 days of receipt.
 To learn more and to check the availability of the Zoo Atlanta Family Pass, call your library branch or find it in our catalog.

 Savings for a family of four: almost $75.00